kailash-manasarovar/statement/docs/timeline/2024/april.md

 - We are stupid enough to pretend it's not happening though.
 - Oh yeah, not to forget that doing this to a person is an act of murder.
 - No-one expects a person going through these levels of continued sexual assaults and rapes to ever recover and live a normal life.
-- No no, this is a murder attempt by millions of men.
+- No no, this is a murder attempt by millions of men including family members.
-- My guess is eventually a massively lucrative snuff film was intended... probably that's what they usually end up doing, something the boys would be more than happy to pay for... perhaps requesting some kids or babies to star alongside me... or a horse maybe... they do love the animal porn the most.
+- My guess is, eventually, a massively lucrative snuff film was intended... probably that's what they usually end up doing, something the boys would be more than happy to pay for... perhaps requesting some kids or babies to star alongside me... or a horse maybe... they do love the animal porn the most.
 - It makes them snicker the loudest, before looking for another rape victim to obsess over..
 - Perhaps the gypsies had another one all ready to go.
 - Maybe [the beautiful British 14-year-old girl](february.md#the-britishrussian-girl-at-the-conservatory) I kept trying to warn law enforcment about; the pedo porn scam which the conservatory teachers were so annoyed I was delaying so much... they must have been promised heaps of money for her.